Woodland dormouse: Description

 This is a small species with soft silky hair.
 The eyes are large, the cheeks whitish and the ears rounded and brown.
 The upper parts of the body are some shade of golden or greyish-brown, sometimes with a coppery or reddish tinge, and with a darker streak running along the spine in some individuals.
 The underparts are pale grey flushed with white or cream.
 The hind feet are usually white with a dark streak.
 The bushy tail is about 85% of the length of the head-and-body, and is the same colour as the dorsal fur.

 Distribution and habitat

-The woodland dormouse is native to Africa where it is found in Burundi, Ethiopia, Chad, Kenya, Lesotho, Malawi, Mozambique, Rwanda, South Africa, Tanzania, Uganda, Zambia and Zimbabwe.
+The woodland dormouse is native to Africa where it is found in Burundi, Ethiopia, Chad, Kenya, Lesotho, Malawi, Mozambique, Rwanda, Somalia, South Africa, Tanzania, Uganda, Zambia, and Zimbabwe.
 It is found in a range of habitats including woodland, grassland, savannah and rocky areas.
 In some localities it is found in woodland where Combretum is dominant.
 It also occurs in degraded and secondary habitats and sometimes enters buildings.
 It is mostly a forest species and occurs at altitudes between about 1000 and 4000 m.